 Is It Worth the Cost to Upgrade to No Expiration?

 It is somewhat rare that the No Expiration upgrade is worth the cost and also somewhat complicated to figure out exactly when it is cost effective.
 The easiest way to think about it is to figure out how many vacations you will get out of one No Expiration ticket and how much those tickets would cost if purchased separately.
 Remember, you can’t add any additional days to the No Expiration ticket after the 14 day window has closed.
 If you buy an eight-day ticket and use four days on the first vacation, you can’t return two years later and decide you want to add an extra two days to the eight day ticket to make it a ten day ticket.
 You will have to be sure that you will use the exact amount of days left on the ticket, otherwise you will have to buy an additional ticket which almost always makes the No Expiration upgrade less cost efficient.
 That’s because the cost to buy a one or two day Magic Your Way Base Ticket has a higher cost per day.

 If that doesn’t make sense, let me give you a quick example.
-Let’s say you purchase an eight-day ticket with No Expiration for $600.67 (339.74 for the base ticket and $260.93 for No Expiration).
+Let’s say you purchase an eight-day ticket with No Expiration for $643.26 (355.71 for the base ticket and $287.55 for No Expiration).
 You use the first five days on your first vacation and want to return and use the ticket again for a second vacation.
-For the ticket to be cost effective, you will have to spend only three days at Disney World.
-If you want to take a second five day vacation, you will have to purchase an additional two-day ticket at a cost of $195.96 because you cannot add any additional days to the original eight-day No Expiration ticket.
+For the ticket to be cost effective, you will need to spend exactly three days at the theme parks.
+If you want to visit five days, you will have to purchase an additional two-day ticket at a cost of $200.22 because you cannot add any additional days to the original eight-day No Expiration ticket.
 Let’s look at the math in this situation (a five day vacation and then a future three day vacation):